Fibered commensurability on $\mathrm{Out}(F_{n})$: Fibered commensurability

-For rotationless fully irreducible case, the covering equivalence is no more than conjugate.
-Note that for two automorphisms $\phi_1>\phi_2$ and $\phi_1<\phi_2$ imply $F(\phi_{1}) = F(\phi_{2})$ by the rank of subgroups in the definition of coverings.
+Note that if $\phi_1>\phi_2$ and $\phi_2>\phi_1$ then we have $F(\phi_{1}) = F(\phi_{2})$ by the rank of subgroups in the definition of coverings.
+For rotationless fully irreducible case, the covering equivalence is no more than being conjugate.

 \begin{prop} Let $\phi_1, \phi_2$ be rotationless fully irreducible outer automorphisms with $F(\phi_{1}) = F(\phi_{2})=:F$.
-If $\phi_1$ and $\phi_2$ are covering equivalent, then there exist $\Phi_1 \in \phi_1$, $\Phi_2 \in \phi_2$ and $\Phi_3 \in \mathrm{Aut}(F)$ such that $\Phi_3 \Phi_1 \Phi_3^{-1} = \Phi_2$. \end{prop}
+If $\phi_1$ and $\phi_2$ are covering equivalent, then there exist $\Phi_1 \in \phi_1$, $\Phi_2 \in \phi_2$ and $\Phi_3 \in \mathrm{Aut}(F)$ such that $\Phi_3^{-1} \Phi_1 \Phi_3 = \Phi_2$. \end{prop}